SharpEconomy/AMM/README.md

 - `python manage.py start_scheduler` – run the scheduler alone.

-The dashboard is available at `/` and Django admin at `/admin/`.
+The dashboard is available at `/` and provides a single-page interface for all features.
 Bitmart and Coinstore prices may show as `N/A` if their APIs are unreachable.

+Authentication has been removed; anyone with access to the app URL can view the dashboard.

 ## Deploying to Render